 Tom (CFO): Yes.
-Maybe, that feeling just reminds me of being like a few of years old.
+Maybe, that feeling just reminds me of being like when I was young.

 Consultant: I hear you.
 I hear you.
 When we touch that longing, we don’t have a defense system, right?
 We just let ourselves long.
 So, can you turn and share that with John that you always longed to matter to someone like that but that part is actually scary to hear.
 Can you tell him?

 Tom (CFO): Yes.
 Well, I am really touched by hearing how important I am to you.
 At the same time, it is scary because I have really never experienced that really before.